 Very few students make it all the way to the national or international Math Olympiad, but even taking the AIME can set you apart when you apply to colleges.
 Some foundations also award scholarships based on students’ AMC and AIME scores.

 Both MIT and Caltech have entry blanks on their application forms for applicants to enter their best AMC and AIME scores.
-Ivy League colleges like Stanford ask for AMC and AIME scores in their supplements to the Common Application.
+Other top-tier schools, like Stanford, ask for AMC and AIME scores in their supplements to the Common Application.
 Good scores on these exams will greatly enhance your application to top colleges.

 Of course, if you do qualify for the U.S. Math Olympiad or the International Math Olympiad, it signals to colleges that you have elite talent in mathematics.
 Because very few students make it to the national or international level of the competition, doing so will make you stand out from the crowd.